OctopusDeploy/blog/blog/2019-09/istio/istio-serviceentry/index.md

  - Octopus
 ---

-In order to be able to make a network request, the destination host must be part of the Istio service registry.
-By default any Service resource in a Kubernetes cluster is part of the service registry, but external URLs are not.
+In order to make a network request, the destination host must be part of the Istio service registry.
+By default, any Service resource in a Kubernetes cluster is part of the service registry, but external URLs are not.
 To expose external network applications to Istio, we use the [ServiceEntry](https://istio.io/docs/reference/config/networking/v1alpha3/service-entry/) resource.

-In this post we’ll add a ServiceEntry resource to the Kubernetes cluster in order to direct our `proxy` application to an external resource.
+In this post, we’ll add a ServiceEntry resource to the Kubernetes cluster in order to direct our `proxy` application to an external resource.

 ## Redirecting internal requests to external resources

-To demonstrate the ServiceEntry resource we’ll direct the requests to `http://webserver` from the `proxy` to https://raw.githubusercontent.com/mcasperson/NodejsProxy/master/externalservice1.txt.
+To demonstrate the ServiceEntry resource, we’ll direct the requests to `http://webserver` from the `proxy` to https://raw.githubusercontent.com/mcasperson/NodejsProxy/master/externalservice1.txt.
 This is a plain text file containing the text `External Service 1` that is hosted by GitHub.
 We’re using this text file to simulate an external API endpoint.

 The first step is to expose the host `raw.githubusercontent.com` to the Istio service registry, which is achieved with a ServiceEntry resource.